DizzyHSlightlyVoided/UIconEdit/README.md

 Planned functionality
 ---------------------
+### UIconEdit App
+* The ability to select an individual frame when importing a multi-frame image.

 ### UIconEdit.Core and UIconDrawing
 * The creation of animated cursors (.ANI files).
 This probably won't make it into UIconEdit itself.